angongcelenica/Data-Science-Project-Portfolio/README.md

 ## Python
 ### What is Python?

-Python is a computer programming language that is commonly used for developing websites and software, task automation, data anlysis and visualisation.
-It is described as an all-purpose language which can be used to create a variety of different programmes and one of the most used programming languages.
-Using Python I created some basic user input programmes, a passing and procedures parameteter to perform basic calculations and a loop programme.
+Python is on of the most used computer programming language that is commonly used for developing websites and software, task automation, data analysis and visualisation.
+It is described as an all-purpose language which can be used to create a variety of different programmes.
+Using Python I created some basic user input programmes, passing and procedures parameteter to perform basic calculations and a loop programme.

 ### Mini Python Projects
 Project 1 – Creating a random number guessing game: